sulu/sulu-docs/bundles/activity.rst

 ActivityBundle
 ==============

-The ActivityBundle implements is responsible for recording activities that happen in the application and allows developer to listen for changes and other events that happen in the system.
+The ActivityBundle is responsible for recording activities that happen in the application and allows developer to listen for changes and other events that happen in the system.

 Configuration